miracle-wm-org/miracle-wm/USERGUIDE.md

 - `meta + [0-9]`: Move to workspace *n*
 - `meta + shift + [0-9]`: Move active window to workspace *n*
 - `meta + space`: Toggle selected window as "floating"
+- `meta + shift + p`: Toggle whether a floating window is pinned to a workspace or not

 # Pointer Behavior